-Sebastian Bustos is a Research Fellow at the Center for International Development at Harvard University and a Doctoral candidate in Public Policy at Harvard University.
+Sebastian Bustos is a Research Fellow at the Center for International Development at Harvard University.
 His research interests are the development of the private sector and how governments can solve market failures to accelerate the process.
 Sebastian holds a B.S. in Economics and Business Administration from University of Chile and a Masters in Public Administration / International Development from the Harvard Kennedy School.
 Before his studies at Harvard, Sebastian served as Economic Adviser to the Minister of Finance of Chile, focusing on capital markets and tax reforms.
 In recent years he has been a consultant for IADB, CAF and a number of national governments regarding industrial policy issues.
 Sebastian was born in Chile, loves traveling and sporting activities.